Making a Möbius strip

 I will leave you with a question.
 Clearly cutting a band and giving it a half twist gives a Möbius strip, which is not topologically equivalent to it.
 However, an even number of half twists would match up the arrows such that the arrow orientations agree.
 So, is a band with an even number of half twists topologically equivalent to the untwisted band?
 Using this, can you conclude whether it is possible to find an $n$-periodic map by taking further half twists of the Möbius strip?
 I hope that the reader will be enticed to ponder further on this problem, and the many others in the literature surrounding the Möbius strip.

-Sophie is in the fourth year of her maths degree at the University of Edinburgh.
+Sophie is a PhD student at the University of Edinburgh.
 She spends her free time drawing Celtic knots and fangirling over Leonardo da Vinci.
-She has three cats (if Sophie has n cats, the qualification for being a ‘crazy cat lady’ is always n + 1 cats) called Pushkin, Norma, and Idgie, who take great pleasure disrupting any mathematical progress—usually by sitting on it.
+She has a cat called Norma, who takes great pleasure disrupting any mathematical progress—usually by sitting on it.

 More from Chalkdust